ek8203/CarND-Kidnapped-Vehicle-Project/README.md

 1. Make a build directory: `mkdir build && cd build`
 2. Compile the code: `cmake ../src/ && make` (Please note that `CMakeList.txt` file is located in folder `src/`)
 3. Run the code: `./particle_filter`
+Alternatively use the following scripts to streamline this process, these can be leveraged by executing the following in the top directory of the project:
+1. `./clean.sh`
+2. `./build.sh`
+3. `./run.sh`

 ### Project results